-Steve Powell’s public flaunting of his missing daughter-in-law’s private, childhood journals proved to be a major miscalculation on his part.
+Steve Powell’s public flaunting of his missing daughter-in-law Susan Powell’s childhood journals proved to be a major miscalculation on his part.

-“Them coming forth with the media and letting the media into Steven Powell’s home was great,” retired West Valley City, Utah police detective Ellis Maxwell said.
-“I was like ‘Right on’ because that’s what I needed to get inside Steve’s house.”
+“Them coming forth with the media and letting the media into Steven Powell’s home was great,” retired West Valley City, Utah police detective Ellis Maxwell said in an interview for the Cold podcast.
+“I was like ‘right on’ because that’s what I needed to get inside Steve’s house.”

 “West Valley was calling the shots,” Gary said.
 “We were just the auxiliary team, I guess you might call it, assisting them.”